-I attest that my submission for the Educators Rising National Competition for Children's Literature K-3 reflects solely my original, creative efforts (and those of the other entrants if applicable).
+I attest that my submission for the Educators Rising National Competition for Children's Literature Pre-K reflects solely my original, creative efforts (and those of the other entrant if applicable).
 No aspect of this submission is plagiarized or infringes on the intellectual property or copyright held by anyone other than the entrant(s).
-I have not used any web images or third party artist assistance to create the illustrations for this book.
+I have not used any web images or third-party artist assistance to create the illustrations for this book.

 Entrant(s) signature(s)

 Entrant(s) printed name(s)

+Printed book title

 Printed book title

 Date

 School name

 School city/state